 In the capstone course students synthesize and apply knowledge and skills gained through the major.
 Capstone coursework requires students to integrate practices and theories learned in their areas of concentration.
 Topics within each concentration change as needs and resources develop.
-Prerequisite: Senior standing, COMS 130, and completion of COMS 235 and COMS 356 or concurrent enrollment.
+Prerequisite: Senior standing, COMS 130, and completion of COMS 235 and COMS 356.
 LEC.

 COMS 497.
 Honors Seminar.
 3 Hours AE61 / H.

 This course is intended for honor students who want to learn more about the history of communication studies, major areas of research, or more in-depth knowledge about special communication-related topics.
 Areas to be covered may change as needs and resources change.
 LEC.